Skip to content

 • Verb Basics covers the most common things you can do with a verb.
 This includes negation, passive voice, tense, and a tiny bit of joining two verbs together ("I eat and sleep").

-• Postpositions covers various particles you can add to nouns (and later noun phrases), such as plural particles, possessive particles, and words like "to", "from", "at", etc.
+• Postpositions are particles you can add to nouns (and later noun phrases), such as plural particles, possessive particles, and words like "to", "from", "at", etc.

 • Joining is about joining two sentences together, such as in "I think, therefore I am".